 Managing Pigeon Problems Around Idaho Homes

 Pigeons are one of the most persistent nuisance birds in Idaho.
-When they begin roosting on roofs, ledges, and patio structures, they leave behind large amounts of droppings, cause corrosion to building materials, and create noise and messes that can quickly turn into a long-term problem.
-Once pigeons establish a comfortable roosting spot, they often return daily and attract more birds to the same location.
+When they begin roosting on roofs, ledges, and patio structures, they leave behind large amounts of droppings, accelerate corrosion on building materials, and create ongoing noise and mess.
+Once pigeons establish a comfortable roosting location, they often return daily and attract additional birds to the same area.

-Whether you live in Boise, Nampa, Meridian, or surrounding Treasure Valley communities, early action is the key to preventing pigeons from turning your home into their roosting site.
-Below are the most effective ways to deter pigeons and keep them from returning.
+Whether you live in Boise, Nampa, Meridian, or elsewhere in the Treasure Valley, early action is the key to preventing pigeons from turning your home into a long-term roosting site.
+Below are proven, effective ways to deter pigeons and keep them from returning.

 Physical Deterrents for Pigeon Control